 Follow the bottle’s instructions on how long to sit out between application and getting into the water.
 Sunscreen needs time (like 15-30 minutes) to absorb into the skin.
 If that time isn’t given, the sunscreen will come off in the water, leaving you unprotected (and potentially causing harm to marine life).

-The best thing to do is to put sunscreen on your child while he’s still buck naked.
-That way, you don’t accidentally miss some spots trying to get up under a strap.
+The best thing to do is to put sunscreen on your child before putting their swimsuit on.
+That way, you don’t accidentally miss some spots trying to get up under a strap or waistline.
 Plus, that gives more time for the sunscreen to absorb before you go out.

 Other ways to protect your child in the sun

 The easiest way to avoid sunscreen altogether?
 Cover more skin on you child with protective clothing.
 I’ve started buying swimsuits that come with sleeves for my kids.
 I love doing this, because then I only have to put sunscreen on their little legs and faces.
 There are cute options for both boys and girls!

 Hats are a great way to protect your kids too!
 They’re especially important if your child has fine hair, because her scalp can get sunburned.
 These sweet little hats, that come with a chinstrap, help you keep the hat on your little one.

 NOTE: Children under six months should not wear sunscreen.
 Their skin will absorb chemicals more easily than older children’s skin, so sunscreen isn’t safe for them.
 In addition, it’s easier for young babies to overheat.

 Keep young infants covered up with a hat and outfit like (like the ones I show above), or to keep them out of the sun altogether!

-I hope you’ve learned a little science and gotten some helpful information about which sunscreens are safest for your kids.
-Now that you’re better informed about sunscreens, go have some fun in the sun!
+I hope you’ve learned a little science and gotten some helpful information about which natural baby sunscreens.
+Now that you’re better informed about the best non-toxic sunscreens, go have some fun in the sun!